Windsor

 Women were first allowed to join the British Army’s infantry roles, including the Coldstream Guards, in 2018 after the Ministry of Defense lifted restrictions on women serving in combat roles in 2016.
 Female soldiers in the regiment began performing ceremonial duties shortly after.

-What uniforms do women in the Coldstream Guards wear during duties at Windsor Castle?
+What roles do women perform in the Coldstream Guards at Windsor Castle?

-Female members of the Coldstream Guards wear the same iconic red tunics and bearskin hats as their male counterparts while on ceremonial duty at Windsor Castle.
-The uniforms are tailored to accommodate individual body types but adhere to the traditional style, maintaining uniformity and historical significance.
+Yes, female Coldstream Guards wear the same iconic red tunics and bearskin hats as their male counterparts during ceremonial duties at Windsor Castle, upholding the regiment’s traditions and visual uniformity.

 What is the role of women in ceremonial activities at Windsor Castle?